Vladimir Antonov-Ovseenko: Participation in the Civil War

 Antonov-Ovseenko was sent to lead the Bolshevik side in the first, relatively bloodless engagement of the civil war at Gatchina, against Kerensky and a detachment of Cossacks led by Pyotr Krasnov, but had to be replaced after he virtually collapsed from nervous exhaustion.

 On 21 December 1917, Antonov-Ovseenko was put in charge of the Revolutionary forces in Ukraine and southern Russia fighting the Cossacks of Ataman Alexey Kaledin and the Ukrainian units of the Russian Army that supported the Ukrainian Central Rada.
 The Red Army subsequently captured Kharkiv, where the new Soviet administration in Ukraine was proclaimed.

 He opposed Lenin's decision to end the war with Germany under the Treaty of Brest-Litovsk and was dismissed from the Red Army in May 1918 for fomenting guerrilla warfare against the advancing German army.
 He was reinstated as People's Commissar for War in Ukraine in September 1918.
+During this campaign, Antonov-Ovseyenko ordered the execution of the Tsarist General Paul von Rennenkampf after he refused to serve the Bolsheviks and command a communist unit of the Red Army.

 At the end of April 1919, Antonov-Ovseenko made an attempt to reach an agreement with Nykyfor Hryhoriv, the self-declared Otaman of the insurgent forces of "the land of Kherson, Zaporizhzhia and Taurida".
 Hryhoriv commanded the largest grouping of troops on the front and had already switched allegiance several times since the October Revolution, most recently agreeing to support the Ukrainian Soviet Socialist Republic and to transform his troops into regular units of the Red Army.